mikolajwichrowski/capsaicin-events-py/steps-taken.md

 1. Create event model like created in the ERD
 2. Create serializer according to the drf docs https://www.django-rest-framework.org/tutorial/quickstart/
 3. Create view according to the drf docs https://www.django-rest-framework.org/tutorial/quickstart/
+---

+## 2. Adding attendees
+1. Create attendee model.
+2. Create attendee serializer.
+3. Create attendee view.
+---

+## 3. File upload
+1. Create a file model.
+2. Create a file serializer.
+3. Refactor Attendee and file to be a detail view under Event.
+---

+## 4. Attending event / 5.
+Communication
+1. Create a reaction model.
+2. Declare the reaction enum.
+3. Add post and get reaction on the Event model